 They made it happen that there were emojis based on the movie.
 People used those emojis and started Talking about them.
 Don’t we love the magic of social media!
 This made it a top 10 Marvel movie in words of revenue. in 2016 there was a revenue of more dan 350 million only from theaters.

 Argh!
 I…Just….hate it!
-My movie gets interrupted by boring commercials or I get bothered with other types of pushy marketing.
+My movie gets interrupted by boring commercials or I get bothered by other types of pushy marketing.

 There is interactive marketing!
 By making something that’s fun to watch or (better!) fun to participate, you can build a strong, memorable brand.
 Like the Asics campaign, I mentioned earlier.